SrnrZ/database_chat_app/README.md

 2. Chat Interface:
    - When a user submits a question, the agent processes the query and generates a response.
    - The response is displayed and added to the chat history.
-   - **Besides the final answer, the response displayed also includes the thought and search process of the agent, to make the user aware of the agent's logic.
-This provides the possibility, to check the answer's validity as well as adjust the syntax of the questions asks for better targeting.**
+   - Besides the final answer, the response displayed also includes the thought and search process of the agent, to make the user aware of the agent's logic.
+This provides the possibility, to check the answer's validity as well as adjust the syntax of the questions asks for better targeting.

+**Notes on Questions**
+- The more open the questions to the agent, the higher the variation of the response.
+- Questions about specific data are best expressed by being as precise as possible, e.g. "Provide the sum of Column_A in Table_C" or "Count the number of tables in the database."
+- In rare cases no answer or an error is being given.
+In that case, you can just ask the question again to receive an answer.

 ### Deployment